anditv21/panel/.themes/modern/README.md

-#### note: Due to low usage of this theme, it will only get important security updates.
+### note: this theme is outdated and there may be security vulnerabilities..

 #### modern theme
 👤 **sxck1337**